 - By restoring that loving connection, Katie helped her son feel safe enough to show her the upset feelings he's been struggling with since his brother

 was born.
 Unfortunately, he showed her those feelings by hitting her!

 - Katie stayed calm.
 She didn't yell or punish.
 She stopped her son from hitting.
 She acknowledged his anger.

 - Katie's understanding helped her son feel safe enough to go under the anger to the sadness and fear that were causing the anger.

 - He cried, showing his mom the depth of his pain.

-healing to her son.
+to her son.
 Love isn't just about those lovely snuggly moments.
 Love is also sitting with our child while he shares his deep despair.
+Love accepts

 The good news?
 After showing his mom how he felt, and having her understand, this little boy is feeling much happier and more cooperative.
 Their relationship